top of page

 Parade: Wednesday

 The most important thing you need to know is that the band is one of the groups leading off the Homecoming Parade.
 So, if you want to see them, be sure to look at the beginning of the groups.
 If you live in the neighborhoods south of Brook, you probably know all about this event.
-The parade takes place on Hope Village Road, starts at 6:00 pm at the south end of the street and moves north towards the school.
+The parade takes place on Hope Village Road, starts at 6:00 pm at the south end of the street, and moves north towards the school.
 A short pep rally is held in the parking lot at Brook at the end.
 The students walk down to the parade staging area together around 5:15.

-High school kids on the floats throw candy to all the little kids lining the road.
+High school kids on the floats throw candy at all the little kids lining the road.
 It really is a fun thing to watch.
 You can park at the school and walk to the neighborhood or park on one of the neighborhood streets.
 The police will completely block Hope Village Road to traffic starting right before 6 pm so if you park your car in the neighborhood, you will not be able to leave until the parade is over (about 30 minutes).
 Bring your lawn chairs (and your patience for all the traffic mess).

 Mums: Friday